 Comments on generic skills or understanding, applicable to other areas of the curriculum where possible.

-Time for the pupil’s to read, respond and act upon given comments, becoming part of an editing process.
+Time for the pupils to read, respond and act upon given comments, becoming part of an editing process.

 Opportunities for a written dialogue to open between pupils and staff, particularly if a question was posed as part of given feedback.

-Reference to individual, group or class targets where appropriate.
-In these cases it should be noted alongside the symbol ‘T’.
-Comments may highlight where a target has been ‘worked towards’, met or perhaps where an opportunity to aim for a target has been missed.

 Next Step Marking:

 If all the work is correct a challenge question or a problem should be set for the child to complete.